Existence of corotating and counter-rotating vortex pairs for active scalar equations: Introduction

-which is invertible from $X$ to $\widehat{Y}$.
-Therefore and at this stage one can use the implicit function theorem which implies the local existence of a unique curve of solutions $\EE\mapsto \phi_\EE$ passing through $(0,0)$ and notice that each point of this curve is a nontrivial corotating vortex pair of symmetric simply connected patches.
+which is invertible from $X^0$ to $\widehat{Y^0}$.
+Therefore and at this stage one can use the implicit function theorem which implies the local existence of a unique curve of solutions $\EE\mapsto \phi_\EE$ passing through $(0,0)$ and remark that each point of this curve is a nontrivial corotating vortex pair of symmetric simply connected patches.

 The remaining of the paper is organized as follows.
-In Section \ref{prelim} we shall gather some tools dealing with function spaces and give some results on Newton and Riesz potentials.
-In Section \ref{st-vor} we shall write down the equations governing the corotating and translating vortex pairs of symmetric patches for both Euler and gSQG equations.
-Sections \ref{co-E} and \ref{count-E} are devoted to the proof of the main theorem in the case of Euler equations.
-In the last two sections we shall see how to extend these results to the generalized SQG equations.
+In Section \ref{prelim} we shall gather some tools dealing with the function spaces and give some results on Newton and Riesz potentials.
+In Section \ref{st-vor} we shall write down the equations governing the corotating and translating vortex pairs of symmetric patches for both Euler and $(\hbox{SQG})_\alpha$ equations.
+Sections \ref{co-E} and \ref{count-E} are dedicated to the proofs of the Main Theorem.

-{\bf {Notation.}} We need to fix some notation that will be frequently used along this paper.
-We denote by C any positive constant that may change from line to line.
+{\bf {Notation.}} We need to fix some notations that will be frequently used along this paper.
+We denote by $C$ any positive constant that may change from line to line.
 We denote by $\mathbb{D}$ the unit disc and its boundary, the unit circle, is denoted by $\mathbb{T}$.
 Let $f:\mathbb{T}\to \CC$ be a continuous function, we define its mean value by,

 where $d\tau$ stands for the complex integration.
 Finally, for $x\in \RR$ and $n\in \NN$, we use the notation $(x)_n$ to denote the Pochhammer symbol defined by,